hyochan/expo-relay-boilerplate/README.md

 ## Motivation

-At React Conf 2019, React team have been announced [experimental release version of React that supports Concurrent mode and Suspense](https://reactjs.org/docs/concurrent-mode-intro.html).
+At React Conf 2019, React team have been announced experimental release version of React that supports [Concurrent mode and Suspense](https://reactjs.org/docs/concurrent-mode-intro.html).
 Because of this pattern is based on [Relay](https://relay.dev/en/), I also did research and practice for Relay.

 I introduce what I've practiced and provide this for easy start. **Especially**, For this is made with expo-web, It can be support universal layout.

+## Basic Concept

+`React` breaks complex interfaces into **reusable** components reducing the coupling between desperate part of an application.
+And React components is **declarative**.

+**BUT** previous data fetching approach *(like REST)* doesn't take any advantages of React's component model.
+We needed a way to determine all the data needs up-front or statically.

+`Relay` provides that components can specify one or multiple fragments for their data dependencies.
+Each of fragment has unique name within an application which allows us to determine what data needed to fetch and load all the required data in a single network request efficiently at runtime.

 ## Environment